Psychologist Job Overview

 Psychologists study the human mind and behavior to help patients overcome emotional or psychological difficulties.
 Becoming a psychologist requires obtaining a master's or doctoral degree.
-During this process, students may perform research, work supervised clinical rotations and teach classes.
-They may work in a variety of specialties, such as counseling, school or clinical psychology.
-Besides working with individuals, psychologists may work with large companies and organizations to improve workplace productivity or employee satisfaction.
-They may also conduct research, publish papers and give speeches.
+During this process, students might perform research, work supervised clinical rotations, and teach classes.
+Psychologists can choose from a variety of specialties, such as school, clinical, or counseling psychology.
+Besides working with individuals, psychologists might work with large companies and organizations to improve workplace productivity or employee satisfaction.
+They also might conduct research, publish papers, and give speeches.

 Source: U.S. Bureau of Labor Statistics

 Individuals can work in the psychology field with different degree levels, but those who wish to practice independently need advanced schooling.
-The U.S. Bureau of Labor Statistics (BLS) reports that in every state psychologists need a master's or doctoral degree to become licensed or certified, which is a requirement to work as a psychologist (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that in every state, the degree needed to be a psychologist is either a master's or doctorate.
+These degrees are necessary to become licensed or certified, which is a requirement to work as a psychologist (www.bls.gov).

-A bachelor's degree is the minimum requirement for work in the psychology field, and competition is keen for jobs at this level.
-The BLS says that individuals who hold a bachelor's degree can apply for a limited number of jobs with the federal government or work as assistants to psychologists.
+With a bachelor's degree in psychology, graduates can apply for a limited number of jobs with the federal government or work as assistants to psychologists.
 An undergraduate psychology degree can also prepare students for graduate programs.
-A bachelor's degree program in psychology includes such course topics as research methods and decision-making and core requirements in areas like developmental, social and clinical psychology.
+A bachelor's program in psychology usually includes courses in research methods and decision-making and core requirements in areas like developmental, social and clinical psychology.

 Master's Degree in Psychology

-Individuals with master's degrees in psychology may qualify to work as industrial-organizational psychologists, according to the BLS.
+Individuals with a master's degree in psychology may qualify to work as industrial-organizational psychologists.
 Some states may approve candidates with master's degrees for licensure as school psychologists.
 Master's programs are offered in general psychology and in concentration areas.
 These programs include advanced courses in research, statistics and psychological methods, often requiring the completion of a thesis or comprehensive exam as the capstone requirement.

-Doctoral candidates must complete research, residency or comprehensive exams, since requirements vary by program.
+Doctoral candidates must complete research, residencies or comprehensive exams, requirements vary by department.
 Students often work as teaching or research assistants in exchange for a stipend.
-The BLS indicates that some Psy.D. programs may be based on practical work experience instead of a dissertation.
-School, clinical and counseling psychology programs could involve an extra year of supervised work experience in addition to doctoral programs' five years of full-time study.
+School, clinical and counseling psychology programs could involve an extra year of supervised work experience, in addition to doctoral programs' five years of full-time study.

 Employment Outlook and Salary Info